wanchoorohan/UnifiedConnector2606/02-getting-started.md

 **Teamcenter side (left):**
 - Browse the Teamcenter object hierarchy
-- Select the business object type you want to work with (for example, "Item Revision" or "Dataset")
+- Select the business object type you want to work with

 **Mendix side (right):**
 - Choose whether to create a new entity or use an existing one